-Having a live in carer proves to be a joy for many people as it opens doors to a new, independent life.
-Our carers and companions are carefully selected and vetted to ensure they are of a high enough standard and able to deliver an unrivalled live in care provision.
+Having a live-in carer proves to be a joy for many people as it opens doors to a new, independent life.
+Our carers and companions are carefully selected and vetted to ensure that they are of a high standard and are able to deliver live-in care that is unrivalled by any other company.

-Once selected, we train and develop our staff, ensuring they feel as well looked after as those in their charge.
-By following a strict induction programme we can be confident of their ability and that you, in turn, are receiving the best care from the best carers.
-Our methods work as proven by the positive feedback our carers give us and through the longevity of their employment with us.
+Once selected, we train and develop our staff, ensuring that they feel as well looked after as those in their charge.
+By following a strict induction programme we can be confident in their abilities and know that you, in turn, are receiving the best care from the best carers.
+Our methods work as proven by the positive feedback our carers give us and through the length of time they stay with us.